 |MEN||2,000 to 2,200||2,200 to 2,400||2,400 to 2,800|

 - Limit alcohol.
 Less is more where alcohol is concerned.
 Drinking can affect nutrition, balance, judgment, and reflexes.
 Heavy drinking can also cause dementia.
-Doctors recommend that women don’t exceed one drink a day, and that men don’t exceed two.
+Doctors recommend that women don’t exceed 1 drink a day, and that men don’t exceed 2.

 - Sleep well.
 Your doctor has probably already mentioned this: All adults need six to eight hours of sleep a night for their best health.
-“Lack of sleep depresses our immune system, can increase confusion, affects our mood and concentration, and can lead to falls,” says David Lewis, MD, a pulmonary specialist in sleep medicine.
+“Lack of sleep depresses our immune system, can increase confusion, affects our mood and concentration, and can lead to falls,” says David Lewis, MD, a pulmonary specialist in sleep medicine at Kaiser Permanente Capitol Hill.

 4. Improve your outlook